 You can also track resources by categorizing them as teams or equipment.
 By adding hourly rates to these resources you can also track their costs.
 As hours are logged on tasks, those costs are automatically updated and compared to your plan, so you can immediately see if you’re going off-track.

-Because our software is cloud-based, it updates in real time.
-This makes our Team feature especially useful, which lets you track what your team is doing on a daily or weekly basis.
-Easily track task progress, who’s assigned to what and what each team is working on.
+Because our software is online, it updates in real time.
+This makes our team management feature especially useful, which lets you track what your team is doing on a daily or weekly basis.
+Easily track task progress, who’s assigned to what and on what each team is working.
 If something needs to be reassigned, it only takes a few clicks.

-ProjectManager.com is a cloud-based software that schedules resources and keeps them on track.
+ProjectManager is online software that schedules resources and keeps them on track.
 The real-time dashboard follows six project metrics to monitor progress and one-click reporting goes deeper into variance, tasks and more.
 We even have timesheets that automatically update as your teams complete their tasks.
-Control your resources and keep them on schedule with this free 30-day trial of ProjectManager.com.
+Control your resources and keep them on schedule with this free 30-day trial of ProjectManager.